 Anselmo: The most difficult moment was, without a doubt, Vigo.
 The stage was very long and exhausting, and when we arrived in Vigo, it was like a bucket of cold water!
 So many people.
 So many cars, motorcycles, bicycles.
 Until then we had walked through Paradise, but we had to go through Hell.
 It was a real test.

-We made a point of going to the Hostel, but until we found it, more than once, I felt like fainting.
+We made a point of going to the hostel, but until we found it, more than once, I felt like fainting.
 Always with the support of my great companion, who was also tired, we went there walking and asking around, stopping sometimes to rest.
 Here, people were already completely different.
 When we asked for information, some didn’t even stop.

 Without a doubt, this stage was calling into question everything we had felt up to this point.
-When we found the hostel, we went in, checked in – I didn’t even eat or take off my clothes – I lay down and switched off completely.
+When we found the hostel, we went in, checked in – I didn’t even eat or take off my clothes – I laid down and switched off completely.
 Early in the morning, I took an invigorating shower and we set off.
 My friend Pedro was telling me to slow down, but I just wanted to get out of that place (Vigo) before everything started moving again.

 What surprised you the most on the journey?